noelcv/rustprojects/modules_backyard/README.md

 [Reference Guide](https://rust-book.cs.brown.edu/ch07-02-defining-modules-to-control-scope-and-privacy.html)
 ***

+For exploring the code structure of a module and annotations browse to the restaurant directory `cd restaurant`

 - *paths* - to name things
 - `use` - to bring a path into scope
 - `pub` - to make items public